matipan/personal/content/posts/motion-tracking-turret-with-gobot-and-gocv.md

 }
 ```
 We made a **lot** of changes in that code, lets walk through each of them.
 First off we now have two windows instead of one, why?
 Well we are going to be displaying two different types of images, in the `motion` window we will display the normal image with the rectangle drawn on top of the area of motion(if there is any).
 In the `threshold` window we will show the `difference` mat we've been showing so far.
 We also did a few resizes and move the windows over so that they are displayed side by side.
-Since now we want to preserve the colors of the frames we read we can not use the same `frame` mat when we call `convertFrame`, this is why we have the new `gray` mat that we use for the conversion.
+Since now we want to preserve the colors of the images we are reading we can not use the same `frame` mat when we call `convertFrame`, this is why we have the new `gray` mat that we use for the conversion.
-The most important change of that is right here:
+The most important change of the previous code is right here:
 ```go
 cnt := bestContour(difference.Clone(), 5000)
 if len(cnt) == 0 {